bdurand/sidekiq-process_manager/README.md

 If you're already using a pre-forking web server, you'll need to do most of the same things for sidekiq as well.

+## Pre-Booting

+If your application can't be pre-forked, you can at load the gem files and libraries your application depends instead by specifying a preboot file.
+This file will be loaded by the master process and any code loaded will be copy-on-write shared with the child processes.

+For a Rails application, you would normally want to preboot the `config/boot.rb` file.

 ## Usage

 Install the gem in your sidekiq process and run it with `bundle exec sidekiq-process-manager` or, if you use [bundle binstubs](https://bundler.io/man/bundle-binstubs.1.html), `bin/sidekiq-process-manager`.
 All command line arguments are passed through to sidekiq.